Welcome to our Governors’ section.

 I’ve lived in Watlington for 19 years and have two children – Caitlin studying at Icknield after a happy career at the Primary school and Gabriel still enjoying his years here.

 I started my working career in Educational publishing in Oxford, moving into online publishing and working with the Internet since 1995.
-Following several years in leadership roles with major technology and telecommunications providers, I have my own consultancy business specialising in helping organisations get better results from their online and social media programmes.
+Following several years in leadership roles with major technology and telecommunications providers, I have my own consultancy business specialising in helping organisations get better sales and marketing results from their online and social media activities.

 I am passionate about the need for parents to take an active role in their children’s education, especially as we move to a more technology-driven world.
 I believe my digital experience can make a real difference to our school in this important area, not only in equipping our children to live safely and appropriately in the online world, but also encouraging more children to embrace and enjoy technology as a future career option.

 I was born and educated in London and studied the violin at the Guildhall School of Music and Drama before joining the London Philharmonic Orchestra in 1970.
 My entire career has been spent in music - as performer, orchestra chairman and music service chief executive – and I currently work as a music education consultant and teacher.
 I hold a number of external appointments, including Chair of OYAP Trust (Oxfordshire Youth Arts Partnership) and Trustee of Wallingford Sports Park.

 As Chair of Governors at Icknield Community College, as well as Local Authority Governor here at Watlington Primary School, I am a passionate believer in children and young people going to school in the community in which they live.
 My son grew up in Watlington, where a

 combination of school, social and family life offered him a secure and stimulating environment for learning and development in a rapidly changing world.